BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/cart/README.md

 #### Purpose
 Add a new product to a cart (automatically creates a new cart if it doesn't exist).

+#### Request parameters
+Requests are authenticated using URL parameters.
+When creating a guest cart, no authentication needs to be provided, as a new guest ID will automatically be generated and returned in the response.

+For a guest cart:

+* `sid`: the session ID, for a guest user

+For a registered user's cart:

+* `uid`: the registered user's ID
+* `password`: the password associated with the ID

 #### Request body
 A JSON object containing